 Are We Next?
 Fear and Social Roles in World War II

 Living in the Canal Zone and surrounding area was a unique experience as the threat of war increased.
 After the bombing of Pearl Harbor, war saturated everyday life.
 Many were surprised that Pearl Harbor was attacked before the Canal, yet it made potential threats even more a reality.
 Fear shaped expectations of what it meant to be a patriot; be it a soldier, a civilian, a person of color, or a gendered ideal.
-Currently on display in the Albert H. Nahmad Panama Canal Gallery from March 2020 to February 2022.
+On display in the Albert H. Nahmad Panama Canal Gallery from March 2020 to February 2022.

 ALBERT H. NAHMAD PANAMA CANAL GALLERY